Welcome to Tanzania! You will arrive to Arusha to begin your journey.

 As you climb in a safari vehicle and begin the short drive to the mouth of the crater, prepare to catch a glimpse of some of Africa’s most magical creatures.
 The famous Big Five game animals – lions, leopards, elephants, cape buffalo and rhinoceros – all make their home here.
 You may also catch a glimpse of the Maasai grazing and herding their cattle.

 Once again, return to the community and your various projects.
-You have three more days to complete your work and spend time with the students that have hopefully now become your good friends.
+You have two more days to complete your work and spend time with the students that have hopefully now become your good friends.

-On the last day, enjoy a closing ceremony with the students, teachers, and community leaders.
-Exchange Facebook messages with new found friends, say goodbye to the village that has been your home for two weeks, and hopefully plan your return one day!
+On your last evening in the village, enjoy a closing ceremony with the students, teachers, and community leaders.
+Exchange contact information with newfound friends, say goodbye to the community that has been your home for two weeks, and hopefully plan your return one day!

 Rustic Pathways reserves the right to change, alter, or amend the daily itinerary for this trip at any time.
 Changes can be made for various reasons including changes in flight or program schedules, changes in the schedules of various external tours incorporated in our trips, the addition of new activities into a trip, or the substitution of an old activity for a new activity.

 The itinerary shown here provides a good outline of the anticipated daily schedule for this program.
 As with any travel program, some changes may occur.